 Beyond the six-selected European countries, the research refers to documents of soft law in other countries, specifically dedicated to these topics, as interesting cases for a gender approach to informed consent.
 The United States soft law (issued by governmental and non-governmental bodies, scientific societies) devotes considerable efforts to promoting gender equality in clinical research recommending a sex-stratified analysis of research data and overcoming barriers to women's inclusion in all phases of clinical research.
 Health Canada emphasizes the importance of adapting the informed consent process to women's specificities through "user-friendly" models.
-Belgium Advisory Committee on Bioethics develops ethical reflections on two sensitive roles in the informed consent process, as well as the role of the fertile or pregnant woman's partner.
+Belgium Advisory Committee on Bioethics develops ethical reflections on two sensitive roles in the informed consent process: the role of the fertile or pregnant woman's partner in the consent process, as well as the role of a man's fertile or pregnant partner.